nlfiedler/mokuroku/README.md

 the `delete()` call does not update the indices at all, and if an existing record is changed with `put()` and it emits new index values, the old ones will still be returned in queries.
-This will be addressed in a future release as this is clearly not adequate for all applications.
+This will be addressed in a future release as this is clearly not adequate for most applications.

 As a quick note, the plan is to use tombstones to mark deleted records, and employ a read repair strategy on query.
 Again, keeping the write performance in